WellcomeIdeathon2023/SPARC/code/README.md

 The GUI (1) is currently working based on the simulated data to provide retention estimate and suggestions to improve retention (please refer to 'Counterfactual+recommend.ipynb').

-'retention_estimation-v1.ipynb' provides some early preprocessing and GP implementation to estimate retentio.
+'ret_estimate-v1.ipynb' provides some early preprocessing and GP implementation to estimate retentio.
 This version is trained on information we extracted from a few online trials. 'retention_estimation-v2.ipynb' was trained on an initial simulated data but then we decided to use a Counterfactual recommender and a linear model based on the final simulated data.

-'Counterfactual+recommend.ipynb' includes the retention estimate and recommendation system.
+'Counterfactual_recommend.ipynb' includes the retention estimate and recommendation system. model-lr and model_weights.pth are learnt on simulated data and saved to be used in the platform.

 # Joint Research Platform
 (2) 'jointplatform.html' is a web interface showing the basis for a joint research platform on mental health research for (i) participants to reseagister their interest, (ii) researchers to get support and be matched to participants and (iii) both to be able interact.
 The final solution aims to provide a ML model to match participants to researchers with the main aim of long term retention.